Key Takeaways

 Legal Consequences

-Users can become unwitting participants in suspicious criminal activities due to unauthorized financial transactions and data misuse.
+Users can become unwitting participants in criminal activities through unauthorized financial transactions and data misuse.

 Identity theft